entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/widget-configuration.md

 Its responsibility is rendering the react app and syncing the react app state in a `config` property, that *must* be named that way.
-The key to App builder communication is that it works in three steps:
+The key to App Builder communication is that it works in three steps:

 -   App Builder reads `config` property when the widget config screen is rendered